Geography BSc (Hons)

 QS Stars University Ratings

-- The Geography BSc (Hons) course has fieldwork embedded at every level, including at least one mandatory residential field trip2 to enhance their applied geographical skills.
+• The Geography BSc (Hons) course has fieldwork embedded at every level, with a minimum of three mandatory field trips2 that aim to enhance your applied geographical skills (these trips are at no additional cost to you).

-- There is a strong career/employability focus throughout the course, which is manifested in the four-year sandwich degree, where the third year offers the option of a year in industry or study abroad2, based on our long experience of organising placements with a wide range of professional contacts.
+• There is a strong career/employability focus throughout the course, which is manifested in the four-year sandwich degree, where the third year offers the option of a year in industry or study abroad, based on our long experience of organising placements with a wide range of professional contacts2.

-- You will acquire basic capabilities in Geographical Information Systems (GIS), a key skill sought by many employers.
-All students receive a certificate of GIS training on successful completion of an appropriate exercise.
+• You will acquire basic capabilities in Geographical Information Systems (GIS), a key skill sought by many employers.
+All students will receive a certificate of GIS training upon successful completion of an appropriate exercise.

-- You will have access to laboratories to develop quantitative analytical skills.
-You will also utilise the Simulation Centre4, which enables geographical and environmental phenomena to be visualised in a safe setting that allows students to grasp issues and implications.
+• You will have access to laboratories to develop quantitative analytical skills.
+You will also utilise the Simulation Centre, which enables geographical and environmental phenomena to be visualised in a safe setting that allows you to fully grasp the issues and implications4.

 What you'll study